 - Korean Association for the Qualitative Inquiry (KAQI), Executive Board Member

-- CIEP 440 Curriculum and Instruction
+- CIEP 440 Critical Investigations in the Field of Curriculum

 - CIEP 521 Curriculum Theory and Research with Schools and Communities: Positionalities, Perspectives, and Transformations

 - TLSC 110 The Profession and Our Program